-- 1. In paragraph 1 of chapter 2, Mill says he will defend the claim that "if all mankind minus one were of one opinion, and only one person were of the contrary opinion, mankind would be no more justified in silencing that one person, than he, if he had the power, would be justified in silencing mankind".
+- 1. Mill says he will defend the claim that "if all mankind minus one were of one opinion, and only one person were of the contrary opinion, mankind would be no more justified in silencing that one person, than he, if he had the power, would be justified in silencing mankind" (chapter 2, paragraph 1).
 What four reasons does Mill give to justify this surprising claim?
 (Hint: he summarizes them at the end of chapter 2, in paragraphs 41-43.)
-How does Mill defend each of these four reasons?
-(Hint: Mill defends the first in paragraphs 3-20, the second in paragraphs 34-39, the third in paragraphs 20-33, and the fourth in paragraphs 26 & 27.) - Mill repeatedly claims (especially in paragraphs 3-4 & 11-14 in chapter that censorship and the silencing of discussion rests on a faulty assumption.
+How does Mill defend each of these four reasons throughout chapter 2?
+(Hint: Mill defends the first in paragraphs 3-20, the second in paragraphs 34-39, the third in paragraphs 20-33, and the fourth in paragraphs 26 & 27.) - 2.
+Mill repeatedly claims (especially in chapter 2, paragraphs 3-4 and 11-14) that censorship and the silencing of discussion rests on a faulty assumption.
 What is this assumption and why is it faulty? - 3.
 What relationship does Mill see between open deliberation and debate concerning different opinions, on the one hand, and the truth, meaning, and vitality of opinions, on the other?
-(See especially paragraphs 7-10, 23, 26-30 & 39 of chapter 2.) - Why does Mill see open deliberation and debate as necessary for human development and growth?
-(See especially paragraphs 19-20, 32, 33 & 39 of chapter 2.)
+(See chapter 2, paragraphs 7-10, 23, 26-30, and 39.) - 4.
+Mill suggests (in chapter 2, paragraphs 19-20, 32, 33, and 39) that open deliberation and debate are necessary for human development and growth.
+Why?